-- The most comprehensive website about the Immediate Annuity, also known as a life annuity, an income annuity or Single Premium Immediate Annuity, often abbreviated as SPIA.
+- The most comprehensive website about Immediate Annuities, also called life annuities, income annuities or Single Premium Immediate Annuities (SPIA).
 Providing unbiased information, explained in plain, easy to understand language about all aspects, both positive and negative, of the Immediate Annuity, a product that provides you with regular income payments for life.
 This site focuses on the numerous factors that should be considered and questions that people have when considering a purchase of a life annuity.

 What is a Immediate Annuity?